umuthopeyildirim/markai/README.md

 ## Key Features 🎯

 -   **Fast and Efficient**: Designed with speed and efficiency at its core.
-Quivr ensures rapid access to your data.
+MarkAI ensures rapid access to your data.
 -   **Secure**: Your data, your control.
 Always.
 -   **File Compatibility**: Text, Markdown, HTML
 -   **Open Source**: Freedom is beautiful, and so is MarkAI.
 Open source and free to use.